 There are different types of mortgage loans on the market with different eligibility requirements.
 Not all lenders offer all loan types, and rates can vary significantly depending on the loan type you choose.

-Exactly how much lower your interest rate and how much higher the monthly payment will depend a lot on the specific loan term and interest rate type you choose.
+Exactly how much lower your interest rate and how much higher the monthly payment will be depends a lot on the specific loan term and interest rate type you choose.

 Interest Rate Type

-- Adjustable rates have an initial fixed period (five or seven years is common), but will fluctuate after that period based on the current market rates for the remainder of the loan.
+- Adjustable rates have an initial fixed period (five or seven years is common), but will fluctuate after that period based on the current market rates for the remainder of the loan

 If you roll the closing costs and other borrowing fees into your loan, you may pay a higher interest rate than someone who pays those fees upfront.
 Loans that are smaller or larger than the limits for conforming loans may pay higher interest rates too.